Digital Transformation: Rallyware’s Customer Experience Team’s Insights

 1. They’ve made it adaptive.

-Being impatient and tech-savvy, millennials forced a traditional LMS to work at the speed of Google and, basically, function as a search engine but with highly relevant and bite-sized content.
+Being impatient and tech-savvy, millennials forced a traditional learning management system to work at the speed of Google and, basically, function as a search engine but with highly relevant and bite-sized content.
 On top of that, top-notch learning systems adopted Netflix-like machine learning algorithms that know which courses to suggest even before a user recognizes the need for one.

 Thanks to such adaptive features, modern learning platforms personalize each individual’s learning experiences, adapting training content to their needs, learning preferences, and their level of knowledge and skills.
 What’s more, they allow not only L&D professionals to edit or add existing material, but also encourage users to share their experiences and create content on the fly for their peers.
 This is a big advantage for companies not only from the cost-saving perspective but also because when a valuable employee quits, their knowledge remains in-house.